la-voz/ans-feed-latest-content/README.md

-# ans-feed-by-author
+# ans-feed-latest-content
-ANS Feed by Author for using with ARC Publisher
+ANS Feed latest content for using with ARC Publisher